Meta Onsite Interview Loop: What Each Round Is Really Testing

 E5 candidates get one design round.
 E6 gets two.
 The format depends on your role and team, and the distinction matters.

-Both formats are 45 minutes and scored on four dimensions: problem navigation, solution design, technical excellence, and communication.
+Both formats run 45 minutes and score on four dimensions: problem navigation, solution design, technical excellence, and communication.
 The most common mistake in Meta's design rounds is skipping the requirements conversation and jumping straight to boxes and arrows.
 Use five minutes to establish scope, rough user scale, and the hardest constraints.
+The clarifying-questions guide covers the exact questions worth asking up front.
 A design dimensioned for the wrong scale is wrong regardless of how elegant the architecture is.

 See System Design Interview: What to Expect, How It's Scored, and How to Stand Out for a longer treatment of how to run the 45-minute clock.